agehama/minimal_spectrum_analyzer/README.md

 ⣤⣤⣶⣶⣦⣤⣄⣤⣀⣀⡀⠀⣀⣠⣤⣤⣤⣀⣠⣄⣤⣠⣄⣤⣀⣤⣤⣠⣦⣤⣤⣤
 ```

-Then, call `tail -n 1 . /analyzer_log` from shell, python, or any other environment you like to embed the spectrum display into your program.
+Then, call `tail -n 1 analyzer_log` from shell, python, or any other environment you like to embed the spectrum display into your program.